-- 1 the petitions.
-The State Board of Elections shall, in its - certificate to the county clerk, certify to the county clerk 2 - the names of the candidates in the order in which the names 3 - 4 shall appear upon the primary ballot, the names to appear in - 5 the order in which petitions have been filed. - Not less than 62 55 days prior to the date of the primary, 6 - the county clerk shall certify to the board of election 7 - 8 commissioners if there be any such board in his county, the - 9 names of all candidates so certified to him by the State Board - 10 of Elections in the districts wholly or partly within the - 11 jurisdiction of said board and in the order in which such names - are certified to him.
-12 - 13 (Source: P.A.
-82-750.) - 14 (10 ILCS 5/10-1) (from Ch.
-46, par.
-10-1) - 15 Sec.
+Not less than $\underline{62}$ $\underline{55}$ days prior to the date of the primary, the county clerk shall certify to the board of election commissioners if there be any such board in his county, the names of all candidates so certified to him by the State Board of Elections in the districts wholly or partly within the jurisdiction of said board and in the order in which such names are certified to him.

+Sec.
 10-1.
-Application of Article to minor political - 16 parties. - (a) Political parties as defined in this Article and 17 - individual voters to the number and in the manner specified in 18 - 19 this Article may nominate candidates for public offices whose - 20 names shall be placed on the ballot to be furnished, as - 21 provided in this Article.
-No nominations may be made under this - 22 Article 10, however, by any established political party which, - at the general election next preceding, polled more than 5% of 23 - 24 the entire vote cast in the State, district, or unit of local - 25 government for which the nomination is made.
+Application of Article to minor political parties.

+(a) Political parties as defined in this Article and individual voters to the number and in the manner specified in this Article may nominate candidates for public offices whose names shall be placed on the ballot to be furnished, as provided in this Article.
+No nominations may be made under this Article 10, however, by any established political party which, at the general election next preceding, polled more than 5% of the entire vote cast in the State, district, or unit of local government for which the nomination is made.
 Those nominations provided for in Section 45-5 of the Township Code shall be made as prescribed in Sections 45-10 through 45-45 of that Code for nominations by established political parties, but minor political parties and individual voters are governed by this Article.
 Any convention, caucus, or meeting of qualified voters of any established political party as defined in this Article may, however, make one nomination for each office therein to be filled at any election for officers of a municipality with a population of less than 5,000 by causing a certificate of nomination to be filed with the municipal clerk no earlier than 113 $\frac{78}{}$ and no later than 106 $\frac{71}{}$ days before the election at which the nominated candidates are to be on the ballot.
 The municipal caucuses shall be conducted on the first Monday in December of even-numbered years immediately preceding the first day for filing caucus certificates of nomination in each year in which municipal officers are to be elected, except that, when that Monday is a holiday or the eve of a holiday, the caucuses shall be held on the next business day following the holiday.
 Every certificate of nomination shall state the facts required in Section 10-5 of this Article and shall be signed by the presiding officer and by the secretary of the convention, caucus, or meeting, who shall add to their signatures their places of residence.
 The certificates shall be sworn to by them to be true to the best of their knowledge and belief, and a certificate of the oath shall be annexed to the certificate of nomination.